mathiasunberath/AnatomicalLandmarks/README.md

 ```
 We use the first annotated landmark position: `[30.45, 122.19, -630.07]`, and generate a random rotation and translation matrix saved as `R` and `T`.
 The 3-by-3 C-arm intrinsic calibration matrix is saved as `K`.
 ## Evaluation
+During our pipeline training, we resized the heatmap prediction dimension for memory concern.
+The original simulated image dimension is 479-by-615 with pixel size 0.616.
+We then downsampled it to 59-by-76 as network output.
+During evaluation, we loaded the network prediction result and upsampled back to the original resolution to compare with the groundtruth position.
+In order to understand our evaluation process, we provide an example code, which uses a single pelvis image prediction heatmaps (23 landmarks * 6 stages = 138 imgs) and its corresponding 2D groundtruth positions to calculate the l2 distance loss.
+The files and python code are uploaded in the floder **/evaluation**.
 ## Reference
 [1] Roth, H., Lu, L., Seff, A., Cherry, K.M., Hoffman, J., Wang, S., Summers, R.M.:
 A new 2.5 d representation for lymph node detection in ct.
 The Cancer Imaging